The ‘Nyquil chicken’ social media challenge isn’t just gross – it’s dangerous

 - The U.S. Food and Drug Administration (FDA)

-- Kelly Johnson-Arbor, M.D., medical toxicologist and co-medical director with the National Poison Control Center
+- Kelly Johnson-Arbor, M.D., medical toxicologist and co-medical director with the National Capital Poison Center

 - Karla Robinson, M.D., a family physician in North Carolina